liip/chusho/packages/docs/guide/README.md

 yarn add chusho
 ```

+## Setup

-In your main entry point, provide Chūshō to your app with:
+In your main entry point, enable Chūshō with:

 ```js
 import { createApp } from 'vue';